Danica-christa/DS_Module13/Ex1-Find-and-display-the-priority-of-the-operator-in-the-given-Postfix-expression.md

 ```
 /*
 Program to find and display the priority of the operator in the given Postfix expression
-Developed by: Cynthia Mehul
+Developed by: DANICA CHRISTA
-RegisterNumber: 212223240020
+RegisterNumber: 212223240022
 */

 #include <stdio.h>